Richard-D-Todd/Richard-D-Todd.github.io/_projects/online-groceries.md

 * The common items I buy, and items I have bought once and not bought again.

 ### Gallery
-{% include gallery caption="Visuals from the Analysis Notebook" %}
+{% include gallery caption="Visuals from the Analysis Notebook and dashboard" %}

 ### Software and tools used:
 * Python is used to extract the contents of the email files, convert them to Pandas DataFrames and then export to .CSV files and a PostgreSQL database.
 It will then be used for analysis and visualisation, using Pandas and Matplotlib to help me investigate my spending habits.